 Based on a national model with affiliates in 28 states, we first launched Help Me Grow in western New York as a pilot project in 2008 with six pediatric primary care practices conducting developmental screenings of children from birth through age five.

 The model is simple, but powerful for families looking for help.
-With support from the Health Foundation and other partners, Help Me Grow WNY continues to spread across the region and is setting the stage for spreading across New York.
+With support from the Health Foundation and other partners, Help Me Grow NY continues to spread to help reach more families in New York.